Inflammation and Immune System

 To identify and keep track of infections and diseases causing inflammation, such as cancer of the lymph nodes (lymphoma), diseases of the immune system (such as lupus), swelling of blood vessels in the head and neck, painful swelling of the tissues lining the joints (rheumatoid arthritis), swelling and bleeding of the intestines (inflammatory bowel disease) or bone infection (osteomyelitis).
 To check how well treatments are working, such as treatment for cancer or infection.
 CRP levels rise quickly and then quickly return to normal if the patient responds to treatment.

-The following tests are carried out to indicate inflammation or immune system issues:
+The following markers are tested to indicate inflammation issues

 How Werlabs works

 Werlabs offers health checks via blood analysis in collaboration with NHS and UKAS accredited labs.
 Order blood tests that suit your needs and then go to a local NHS clinic or schedule a home visit, anywhere in the UK.
 Expect your first results within 24 hours.

 Take the blood test

 What do our users say?